 Every concert guitarist knows the feeling.
 You play a guitar in a shop or a workshop, it sounds adequate — controlled, perhaps a little dry.
-You bring it onto a stage, open the lid, play the first chord, and something unlocks.
+You bring it onto a stage, play the first chord, and something unlocks.
 The sound fills the room in a way that felt impossible twenty minutes earlier.
-The guitar hasn’t changed.
-The room has.

 What projection actually means